 Skip to main content

-For the Linux based Booster if you cannot use the port https://server:10000 to change network setting please follow the instructions below:
+For the Linux based FileWave Server, Booster, or IVS if you cannot use the port https://server:10000 to change network setting please follow the instructions below:

 Debian Linux

-Changing the IP address in Debian 12, which uses systemd-networkd for network management, involves different steps compared to CentOS.
+Changing the IP address in Debian 12, which uses systemd-networkd for network management, involves different steps compared to how it was done in the past.
 The following guide is tailored for Debian 12 servers using systemd-networkd but you could also use Webmin on your server assuming the server comes online initially with DHCP.

 For Webmin know that you will need to go to Webmin -> Webmin Configuration -> Operating System and Environment and make sure it's set to Debian 12.4 (Or whatever version we are at when you set up your system.
 You can see this with cat /etc/debian_version on the server.